japila-books/spark-sql-internals/docs/spark-sql-EquivalentExpressions.md

 `addExprTree`...FIXME

-NOTE: `addExprTree` is used when `CodegenContext` is requested to link:spark-sql-CodegenContext.adoc#subexpressionElimination[subexpressionElimination] or link:spark-sql-CodegenContext.adoc#subexpressionEliminationForWholeStageCodegen[subexpressionEliminationForWholeStageCodegen].
+NOTE: `addExprTree` is used when `CodegenContext` is requested to spark-sql-CodegenContext.md#subexpressionElimination[subexpressionElimination] or spark-sql-CodegenContext.md#subexpressionEliminationForWholeStageCodegen[subexpressionEliminationForWholeStageCodegen].

 === [[addExpr]] `addExpr` Method